 1 A credit rating of BBB- (on the Standard and Poor's scale) or better is considered an 'investment grade' credit rating.
-ElectraNet is rated by Moody's which uses a different terminology.
+TransGrid is rated by Moody's which uses a different terminology.
 A comparison between S&P's and Moody's terminology can be found in Appendix B.

-Based on this analysis, the Commission does not consider that the regulatory framework is creating a barrier to ElectraNet financing its share of actionable ISP projects.
-The Commission also notes CEPA's finding that the effect of the proposed rule on the ability of the notional entity to finance these projects is not likely to be material.

-There are options available to ElectraNet outside of the regulatory framework to help it manage financeability

-In its rule change request, ElectraNet did not present its own analysis of potential alternative options to managing financeability issues.
-While CEPA's analysis concurs that, under the current rules, there is limited scope for the AER to modify its approach to change revenue profiles to meet financeability concerns such as those identified, CEPA also identifies actions that the notional entity could take outside of the regulatory framework to manage financeability.
-These include:

-- options for alternative financial instruments, that could lower cash interest costs.
-This includes inflation linked bonds, or other financial instruments such as hybrid securities and notes - reducing the actual gearing below the notional level in order to improve financial ratios.

-In its rule change request, ElectraNet suggests that the AER's assumption that a benchmark efficient entity would gear to 60 per cent is based firmly on the observed behaviour of relevant Australian regulated businesses, and that this observed behaviour has firmly anchored the expectations of investors as to the level of gearing that is able to be achieved in relation to these assets.2

-The Commission notes ElectraNet's submission but as explained by the AER in its submission to the consultation paper, the purpose of the benchmark efficient entity gearing level is to estimate an allowed rate of return that is commensurate with the efficient financing costs of the regulatory investments.

-Importantly, there is no obligation on ElectraNet (or other network businesses) to adopt the capital structure assumed by the AER for the purposes of the rate of Return Instrument (RORI): in practice, TNSPs are free to choose a capital structure that suits their circumstances over time.
+- 14 CEPA's analysis shows that ISP investments are unlikely to prompt a rating downgrade to below investment grade for a business financed at the AER's notional gearing, given that businesses expected profile of ISP investments.
+By modelling the credit scoring framework used by rating agencies using the full range of different quantitative metrics and qualitative factors, CEPA's analysis shows that a notional TNSP would be able to maintain an investment grade rating with this assumed investment profile. - 15 Further, while CEPA's analysis supports TransGrid's claim that performance against the FFO/Net Debt ratio would likely improve if the proposed rule was made, CEPA also shows that the notional entity with an investment profile consistent with TransGrid's share of ISP projects would be able to achieve a similar improvement in this ratio by using a gearing level of 55-58 per cent. - 16 Based on this analysis, the Commission does not consider that the regulatory framework is creating a barrier to TransGrid financing its share of current actionable ISP projects.
+The Commission also notes CEPA's finding that the effect of the proposed rule on the ability of the notional entity to finance these projects is not likely to be material. - 17 There are options available to TransGrid outside of the regulatory framework to help it manage financeability - 18 In its rule change request, TransGrid also asserts that, under the current rules, there is limited scope for the AER to modify its approach to change revenue profiles to meet financeability concerns such as those identified.
+While CEPA's analysis concurs with this conclusion, CEPA also identifies actions that the notional entity could take outside of the regulatory framework to manage financeability.
+These include: - options for alternative financial instruments, that could lower cash interest costs.
+This includes inflation linked bonds, or other financial instruments such as hybrid securities and notes. - reducing the actual gearing below the notional level in order to improve financial ratios. - 19 In its rule change request, TransGrid suggests that reducing its gearing would be unacceptable on the basis that it would be inconsistent with the design of the regulatory framework (specifically, the assumptions used to set the allowed rate of return).3 - 20 The Commission notes TransGrid's submission but as explained by the AER in its submission to the consultation paper, the purpose of the benchmark efficient entity gearing level is to estimate an allowed rate of return that is commensurate with the efficient financing costs of the regulatory investments. - 21 Importantly, there is no obligation on TransGrid (or other network businesses) to adopt the capital structure assumed by the AER for the purposes of the rate of Return Instrument (RORI): in practice, TNSPs are free to choose a capital structure that suits their circumstances over time.

+3 TransGrid, rule change request, p.
+15. In addition, in its submission to the consultation paper, TransGrid also states that "...the regulatory framework needs to allow us to...Finance our functions in line with benchmark efficient entity gearing level".
+TransGrid, submission to the consultation paper, p.
+3.